dernasherbrezon/visa-data/README.md

 ## About

-Save data from the instrument using VISA library
+Save currently displayed data from the instrument into .csv file.

 ## Prerequisites